AliBigdeli/Django-All-In-One-Recaptcha-App/README.md

         return super().validate(attrs)

 ```
-**Note:** dont forget to remove the captcha field inside the validator or you will end up with and exception for extra fields to write in the model.
+**Note:** dont forget to remove the captcha field inside the validator or you will end up with an exception for extra fields to write in the model.

 and you have to validate the serializer by saying is_valid in the view.
 ```python